An Accelerated Variance Reduced Extra-Point Approach to Finite-Sum VI and Optimization: Finite-Sum Constrained Finite-Sum Optimization

-Since $y_s \ge 0$ and $h_{j,s}(x)$ is convex, the above Jacobian matrix is also positive semidefinite.
-Therefore, we can conclude that the operator $F(z)$ in the VI reformulation is indeed monotone.
+which are both positive semidefinite since $g_i(x)$, $h_{j,s}(x)$ are convex and $y_s\ge0$.
+Therefore, we can conclude that the mapping $F(z)$ in the VI reformulation is indeed monotone.
+As a result, to solve the problem (P) in~\eqref{finite-sum-cons-prob}, we can equivalently solve the following finite-sum HVI problem:

 While the efficiency of the variance reduced algorithms for optimization is now commonly recognized when the total number $m_2$ of functions $g_i(x)$ in the summation is large, it is also reasonable to apply similar variance reduced techniques for estimating the constraint functions $h_j(x)$ when the total number $m_1$ in the summation is large, as it can be costly to evaluate all these constraint functions (or their Jacobians) in each iteration.
 Problem $(P)$ in \eqref{finite-sum-cons-prob} describes exactly such a situation, and by reformulating the original problem into a finite-sum VI with the special structure \eqref{finite-sum-const-VI-op}, the proposed SAVREP-m in Section \ref{sec:monotone} can be applied.
-It incorporates variance reduction into the update process for both finite-sum gradient mappings and finite-sum VI mappings, where the latter is attributed to the (Jacobians) of the constraints $h_i(x)$ and the corresponding dual variable $y$.
-Note that since the dual variable $y$ is constrained to be non-negative, Assumption \ref{ass:monotone-const-bd} in general does not hold in our VI reformulation with the operator \eqref{finite-sum-const-VI-op}, where the constraint is given by $\ZZ:=\XX\times \mathbb{R}^\ell_+$.
-However, it is merely a convenient assumption for deriving the gradient complexity guarantee in our analysis, while in practice it makes sense to set a large enough diameter constant that contains the optimal dual variable $y^*$ and perform projections onto the bounded constrained set instead.
-As we will show in Section \ref{sec:numerical}, the improved gradient complexities due to applying variance reduction respectively to the general VI mapping and gradient mapping are indeed observed regardless of the boundedness of the constraint sets in our most general VI reformulation \eqref{finite-sum-const-VI-prob}.
+It incorporates variance reduction into the update process for both finite-sum gradient/VI mappings, where the latter is attributed to the (Jacobians) of the constraints $h_i(x)$ and the corresponding dual variable $y$. {To apply the established theoretical results and for implementation purpose, {we also need each component mapping $H_j(z)$ and $\nabla g_i(z)$ to be Lipschitz continuous in addition to monotone, in view of Assumption~\ref{ass:mon-and-Lip} and~\ref{ass:strong-mon-and-Lip}.
+While in general it is not true for $H_j(z)$ due to the unbounded dual varaible $y$ involved in the mapping,} we may consider the algorithm can be run within a large enough convex compact set that contains one finite primal-dual solution $(x^*,y^*)$.
+That is, replace $\ZZ$ with a convex compact constraint set $\ZZ'\subset\ZZ$ such that $z^*\in\ZZ'$. {It is then easy to see that $H_j(z)$ is Lipschitz continuous within such compact set.
+We note that this is also a common approach in analysis if one tries to relax the boundedness assumption for monotone problems.
+One would assume such compact convex subset containing a solution exists, and the regular merit function will be replaced by a restricted merit function defined on it.
+See, e.g.\,~\cite{nesterov2007dual} for related discussion. }